fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 **Toolbox**
 ![Thumby blockly toolbox screenshot](../images/editor-blockly-toolbox-dark.jpg)

-All the blocks in the toolbox are organised into categories.
+All the blocks in the toolbox are organized into categories.
 Each category contains blocks that do similar kinds of things.
 You can click on each category to see all the different blocks they contain!

 * Try cliking on the **Text** category in the *toolbox*: